-Ignoring Line 50 90 because of this potential confusion, Fig. 7a suggests that Line 90 may be the best presentation format for temperature forecasts.
-This would also be the conclusion for Fig. 7b, though a smaller sample size within the deterministic formats means that the median value is not significantly different from that for the Line presentation format.
-Like Tak, Toet and Erp (2015) an over optimistic assessment of the likelihood of exceeding the temperature threshold has been found, with all presentation formats overestimating the probability.
+deterministic formats means that the median value is not significantly different from that for the line presentation format.
+Like Tak et al. (2015), an over-optimistic assessment of the likelihood of exceeding the temperature threshold has been found, with all presentation formats overestimating the probability.
 However, the average of all the questions does not necessarily provide a helpful indicator of the best presentation format because only four scenarios were tested, so the results in Fig. 7 should be used with caution; the low standard errors reflect only the responses for the questions that were provided.

-The differences between the two different ways of presenting the deterministic information (Table and Line), shown in Fig. 4 are of note because the UK Met Office currently provide forecasts in a more tabular format.
+The differences between the two different ways of presenting the deterministic information (table and line), shown in Fig. 4, are of note because the UK Met Office currently provides forecasts in a more tabular format.
 For Q2 and Q3 of the scenarios presented in this paper participants would be expected to get the correct answer half of the time if they were only looking at the forecast values specific to the day of interest (Saturday).
-The deviation of the responses from 50% shows that further work is needed to address how people extract information from a presentation format.
-For example, Sivle (2015) finds (from a small number of interviews) that informants were looking at weather symbols for the forecasts adjacent to the time period they were interested in.
-While this study (and many others) have focussed on the provision of information on weather forecast uncertainty it may be vital to also study differences in interpretation of deterministic weather forecast presentation formats (from which a large proportion of people infer uncertainty).
+The deviation of the responses from 50 % shows that further work is needed to address how people extract information from a presentation format.
+For example, Sivle (2014) finds (from a small number of interviews) that informants were looking at weather symbols for the forecasts adjacent to the time period they were interested in.
+While this study (and many others) has focussed on the provision of information on weather forecast uncertainty, it may be vital to also study differences in interpretation of deterministic weather forecast presentation formats (from which a large proportion of people infer uncertainty).
 This is also critical for putting in context the comparisons with presentation formats that do provide uncertainty information.
-Fig. 4 shows that the differences between different deterministic presentation formats are of the same magnitude as the differences between the deterministic and probabilistic formats.
+Figure 4 shows that the differences between different deterministic presentation formats are of the same magnitude as the differences between the deterministic and probabilistic formats.